 - Indicate exactly what you did.
 Show the exact commands (don't merely describe them in words).
 Don't skip any steps. - Include all files that are necessary to reproduce the problem.
 This includes every file that is used by any of the commands you reported, and possibly other files as well. - Indicate exactly what the result was (don't merely describe it in words).
-Also indicate what you expected the result to be remember, a bug is a difference between desired and actual outcomes. - Indicate which version of the JSR 308 compiler and JSR 308 Checkers you are using.
+Also indicate what you expected the result to be remember, a bug is a difference between desired and actual outcomes. - Indicate which version of the JSR 308 compiler and Checker Framework you are using.
 You can determine the JSR 308 version by running javac -version.

-2.8 Credits and changelog
+2.9 Credits and changelog

-The JSR 308 Checkers distribution was developed in the MIT Program Analysis Group.
-The JSR 308 checkers framework was implemented by Matthew M. Papi and Mahmood Ali.
+The Checker Framework distribution was developed in the MIT Program Analysis Group.
+The Checker Framework was implemented by Matthew M. Papi and Mahmood Ali.
 The non-null checker was implemented by Matthew M. Papi.
 The interned checker was implemented by Matthew M. Papi.
 The Javari checker was implemented by Telmo Correa.
 The IGJ checker was implemented by Mahmood Ali.
 The basic checker was implemented by Matthew M. Papi.
 Many users have provided valuable feedback.